aschuma/air_tweets/README.md

 This repository provides a cron job written in python 3.
 After a tweet submission no further tweets are created for a configurable period.

+# Deprecation of Twitter Support

+⚠️ The Twitter support will be deprecated some time in the future.
+Please refer to the ['r3.0.0'](https://github.com/aschuma/air_tweets/tree/r3.0.0) tag to access the latest functioning code for Twitter.

 # Installation

 - Create a twitter account, obtain an access token, see https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens for further details.